 - 1 stick of celery, sliced

 - 150ml dry white wine (preferably from the Loire region)

 - 1 tbsp vegetable oil

 - 1 tsp tarragon, finely chopped

-Cut the capon (or chicken) into eight pieces – two legs, two thighs and four breast pieces.
-Heat the oil in a deep frying pan or saucepan and fry the onion and celery until soft, then add the capon pieces.
-Brown the pieces over a medium heat for about 6 to 8 minutes, turning once.
-Add the stock, wine, bay leaf and a pinch of pepper, cover the pan with a lid, turn the heat to low and cook the capon for about 30 minutes.
+Cut the poularde (or ordinary chicken) into eight pieces – two legs, two thighs and four breast pieces.
+Heat the oil in a deep frying pan or saucepan and fry the onion and celery until soft, then add the chicken pieces.
+Brown the pieces over a medium heat for about 5 minutes, turning once.
+Add the stock, wine, bay leaf and a pinch of pepper, cover the pan with a lid, turn the heat to low and cook the chicken for about 30 minutes.
 Check that the meat is cooked through (if not, continue cooking for another 5 minutes).
-Transfer the capon pieces to a serving dish and keep warm.
+Transfer the chicken pieces to a serving dish and keep warm.

 Strain the liquid, then return it to the pan.
 Reduce the liquid approximately by half over a high heat.
 Meanwhile, whisk the egg yolks and cream together in a bowl (ensure that they are well combined).
 Mix in 2 or 3 tablespoons of the pan liquid.
-Turn the heat to its lowest setting and add the egg and cream mixture to the pan.
-Heat the sauce very gently, stirring constantly, until it thickens (take the pan off the heat if the sauce begins to boil).
-Return the capon pieces to the pan and cover them with the sauce.
+Take the pan off the heat, and gradually stir in the egg and cream mixture.
+Place the pan over a very low heat and continue to stir the sauce until it has thickened (remove the pan off the heat if the sauce begins to boil).
+Return the chicken pieces to the pan and cover them with the sauce.
 Sprinkle the tarragon over the top and serve.